usnistgov/jsfive/README.md

 * currently the getitem syntax is not supported, but it will likely be soon, for browsers that support object Proxy (not IE), so you have to do say f.get('entry/dataset') instead of f['entry/dataset']

 ## Installation/use
-Clone the repo here and put the 'dist' folder somewhere accessible, then in your main module (entrypoint) for your app import it as
+Clone this repo to somewhere accessible to your webpage, then in your main module (entrypoint) for your app import it as e.g.

-    import * as hdf5 from './jsfive/dist/high-level.js';
+    import * as hdf5 from './jsfive/index.js';

 Then you can start using it with data from a URL, e.g.